List of Xanth characters: Tallyho

 Tallyho is the Magician of Talents, who creates and assigns magical abilities to newly conceived babies.
 He lives in the Gourd.
 His predecessor was the Magician of Talents who assigned the talent of cursing to all the descendants of the original Curse Fiends.
 The character is introduced in Up In A Heaval.

 Tapis

-Tapis was the Sorceress of Tapestry.
+Tapis is the Sorceress of Tapestry.
 She created enchanted tapestries, including one decorating Castle Roogna.
-Tapis was the wife of Merlin and the mother of Jonathan and Taplin, and took in Electra.
+Tapis is married to Merlin.
+She is the mother of Jonathan and Taplin, and she takes in Electra.

 Vadne

 Vadne is the Sorceress of Topology: she can change the shape of an object without altering its size, mass, or intrinsic properties.
-She married Magician Murphy and they had a son, Magician Grey.
+She marries Magician Murphy and they have a son, Magician Grey.
 Dor decreed her ability to be Magician-level.

 Kings of Xanth

 The Kings of Xanth are humans who possess a magical talent that is strong enough for them to be classified as a Magician, a pre-requisite for the role.
 This list is composed of the Kings of Xanth in order of their reign.
 This does not include the magicians that served as king pro-tem (Bink, Dor, Irene) during the reign of King Trent unless they had previously served formally.